Quickstart

 - A browser instance that starts and stops programmatically

-- The foundation for running automated scripts using Puppeteer to control the browser
+- The foundation for running automated scripts using either Puppeteer or Playwright to control the browser

 1. Installation and setup